-Brilliant clicks to see the original time entry, which shows both the change of status and the relevant sales invoice:
+Sample clicks to see the original time entry, which shows both the change of status and the relevant sales invoice:

 Creating a sales invoice with billable time transfers the value of the time from the Billable time asset account to the Billable time - invoiced account.

-Brilliant Consulting’s financial statements show the result of invoicing:
+Sample Consulting’s financial statements show the result of invoicing:

 You cannot add billable time to an existing sales invoice.
-Generate a sales invoice from the Customers tab first, then add any other necessary line items.
+Generate a sales invoice from the Customers tab first.
+Then add any other necessary line items.